 The customer – let’s name him John – was pretty upset about his experience at the dealership, and questioned the capability of the technicians working at the dealership.
 I stopped him there, and tried to explain to John that the dealership’s technicians were likely very capable, but the technician assigned to his car simply wasn’t getting paid to find his problem!

 Understanding how flat rate works, let’s get back to John’s experience.
 In an effort to reduce warranty costs, many vehicle manufacturers have modified their labour guides in recent years so technicians do not receive any credit for their time spent diagnosing problems that are covered under warranty.
-Technicians working on these vehicles must hope to be able to find the problems fast, and then “make back” their lost diagnostic time by completing the repair very quickly (which is a challenge in itself, since warranty repairs are paid out at reduced “warranty times”).
+Other manufacturers will pay a little, but cap diagnostic pay at 0.3 or 0.5 hours for most problems.
+Technicians working on these vehicles must hope to be able to find the problems fast, and then “make back” their lost diagnostic time by completing the repair very quickly – which is a challenge in itself, since warranty repairs are paid out at reduced “warranty times”.
 As a result of all of this, many dealership technicians will only spend a little time looking at a problem like John’s, before “giving up” or replacing a part at random, in order to move on to the next repair – which is hopefully a better paying one.
 Is this right?
 Of course it isn’t.
 But can you blame the technician?
 Maybe not.

 Just think about it: Imagine that your boss handed you a folder.
 Inside the folder is a report that needs to be completed, but your boss tells you that you won’t be paid for any time you spend doing the report.
 How much effort would you put into this report, especially if you knew there was a rack full of reports waiting outside your office that you would be paid to complete?